Hannah Kilham: Second African visit

 On 11 November 1827 Kilham once more sailed for Sierra Leone, taking with her a number of African School Tracts (London, 1827), which she had published.
-She visited Free Town and the villages around; and in two or three months compiled word lists in 25 languages.
+She visited Freetown and the villages around; and in two or three months compiled word lists in 25 languages.
 For reasons of health she then returned home again.

 Third African visit and death

 On 17 October 1830 Kilham set out on her third and final voyage to Freetown.
 Having obtained permission from the governor to take charge of recaptive children rescued from slave-ships, Kilham, with the aid of a matron, founded a large school at Charlotte, a mountain village near Bathurst, and spent the rainy season there.
 She then travelled to Liberia, visited schools in Monrovia, and made arrangements for sending some African children to England for education.
 About 23 February 1832 she sailed for Sierra Leone.
 She died at sea, on 31 March 1832.